Assessing a Mental Crisis in San Diego, CA

 - Loss of interest in previously pleasurable activities

-What to Do in a Crisis
+What to Do in a Mental Crisis?

 When someone is experiencing a crisis, the most important thing is ensuring their safety.
 Achieving safety can vary greatly depending on the situation.
 For less severe or life-threatening crises, a combination of multiple strategies is often most effective.
 For short-term help, the following techniques may provide benefit: